Minnie Braithwaite Jenkins

 Minnie Galt Braithwaite Jenkins (1874–1954) was a United States Indian Service (now known as the Bureau of Indian Affairs) school teacher and the first woman to attempt to take classes at The College of William & Mary.

 Biography

 Education

 Braithwaite was born in Williamsburg, Virginia.
 On October 2, 1896, she petitioned the faculty at the College of William & Mary to allow her to attend chemistry lectures.
 Her petition was denied 4 to 3.
-Among the seven men who voted, President of the College Lyon Gardiner Tyler voted in favor of the petition and English professor John Lesslie Hall voted against it.
+Among the seven men who voted, the President of the College Lyon Gardiner Tyler voted in favor of the petition and English professor John Lesslie Hall voted against it.

 Career

 Braithwaite intended to travel to China as a medical missionary after being trained at William & Mary to be a doctor, but this plan was derailed when her petition to attend was denied.
 Instead, Braithwaite began her teaching career in 1899 at the Blue Canyon Day School near the Hopi Reservation in Arizona.
 She later taught at the Fort Mojave School from 1902 to 1906.
 It was at Fort Mojave that she met and married Clarence W. Jenkins in 1906.
 Her memoir, Girl from Williamsburg, was published in 1951.